-With complete markets, it holds that $m{t,t_0} = m_t \ \forall t_0$.
-All risks can be traded, so households must value all risks in the same way and apply the same discount rate to the (risky) dividend stream of firms.
+With complete markets, it holds that $m{t,t_0} = m_t \forall t_0$.
+All risks can be traded, so all households must value risks in the same way and apply the same discount rate to the (risky) dividend stream of firms.
 In an incomplete market setting this is not necessarily the case.
 Matters can be considerably simplified however, if the dividend stream is contained in the market subspace, i.e. if partial spanning occurs (Magill and Quinzii (1996), p.
 384).
 In the model of this paper, partial spanning of entrepreneurial risk is present for those households who are allowed to trade stock at the margin.
-For these households equation (12) shows that investors must attach the same present value to next period's market value of the capital stock.
-While the stochastic discount rate of different generations may correlate differently with depreciation risk or productivity risk, the impact on the market value of next period's capital stock is the same for all generations.
+For these households equation (12) shows that investors must attach the same present value to next period's marginal value of the capital stock.
+In addition, firm are competitive, so that there are no net profits that might correlate with untraded risks.
+As a result, the impact on the market value of next period's capital stock is the same for all generations who trade on the stock market.
 However, generations that hold a zero amount of stock have a lower valuation of the firm's market value.